will62794/will62794.github.io/_posts/2024-12-02-interaction-graphs.markdown

 ## Generalized Interaction Semantics

-Note that the above notions of interaction between protocol actions are based on static (i.e. syntactic) checks, and so are in fact conservative.
-That is, they may determine that two actions interact, even when they, in a semantic sense, do not.
+Note that the above notions of interaction between protocol actions are based on static (i.e. syntactic) checks, and so are, in fact, conservative.
+That is, they may syntactically determine that two actions interact, even when they, in a semantic sense, do not.
 For this, we need a more general notion of "interaction".

-For example, even if an action $$A$$ writes to a variable that another action $$B$$ reads, this does not necessarily mean that the two actions interact.
+As a concrete example, consider that even if an action $$A$$ writes to a variable that another action $$B$$ reads, this does not necessarily mean that the two actions interact.
 If both share variable $$x$$, and $$A$$ and $$B$$ are defined as follows:

 $$
 \begin{aligned}